An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 Step 1: Setup Lists

 List Definitions are similar in that they control the properties necessary to send an Automation Campaign.
-However, subscribers are not 'subscribed' to a List Definition with a subscription.
-Instead, an Automation Campaign uses the properties from the List Definition to send a new message to a batch of Subscribers.
+However, contacts are not 'subscribed' to a List Definition with a subscription.
+Instead, an Automation Campaign uses the properties from the List Definition to send a new message to a batch of Contacts.

 Before you can define an Automation Campaign and Deploy, you must first: